ashvardanian/StringZilla/README.md

 Future development plans include:

+- Replace PyBind11 with CPython.
+- Reverse-order operations in Python #12.
+- Bindings for JavaScript #25, Java, and Rust.
 - Faster string sorting algorithm.
-- Bindings for JavaScript, Java, and Rust.
-- Support for reverse-order operations in Python.
 - Splitting CSV rows into columns.
+- Splitting with multiple separators at once #29.
+- UTF-8 validation.
 - Arm SVE backend.

 Here's how to set up your dev environment and run some tests.